 For more information and guidance on export compliance please review the topic-specific web pages on this site.

-Classified research, with respect to academic institutions, are partnerships in conjunction with the federal government on projects which require the need of a security clearance to allow an individual access to national security information.
+Classified research, with respect to academic institutions, is partnerships in conjunction with the federal government on projects which require the need of a security clearance to allow an individual access to national security information.